eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Public API Testing [4.ii]

 Each part of the public API has tests, and new additions or changes to the public API require tests before being added.
-The tests aim to cover both typical usage and corner cases, but are quantified by contributing to code coverage.
+The tests aim to cover both typical usage and corner cases.
 There are some tests throughout the `CycloneDDS` source tree which specifically target the public API, but there are no policies or mechanisms to discover and measure which tests target the public API or how much of the public API is covered by the existing tests.

 ### Coverage [4.iii]